Graymoor is the headquarters of the Franciscan Friars and Sisters of the Atonement

 Emergency vehicles only will be permitted in these areas

-Nestled in the hills of the Hudson River in Putnam County, 50 miles north of New York City, Graymoor's picturesque grounds, shrines and chapels are open year round for the public and people of all faiths to enjoy.
+Nestled in the hills of the Hudson River in Putnam County, 50 miles north of New York City, Graymoor's picturesque grounds, shrines and chapels are open dawn to dusk, year round, for the public and people of all faiths to enjoy.
 From the summit of Mount Atonement, marvel at the sweeping vista and the beauty of a replica of Michelangelo's Pieta.
 A few steps away find the tranquility of the St. Francis Chapel, with its altar that once marked the spot where St. Francis of Assisi received his holy stigmata in 1224.

 Each June, thousands of pilgrims come to Graymoor's St. Anthony Shrine to celebrate his feast day.
 Summer beck-ons others who come to picnic or to hike the Appalachian Trail, which crosses through miles of Graymoor's expansive grounds.
 Some visit to walk the outdoor labyrinth, pray, meditate or simply find peace.